Bregman homers twice as Astros rally past Cubs 9-6

 TRAINER’S ROOM

 Cubs: INF Kris Bryant sat out for a second straight game after he was injured in an outfield collision with Heyward on Sunday.
-Manager Joe Maddon said he was feeling better on Tuesday and could play on Wednesday. … Reliever Pedro Strop allowed one hit in one inning in the first game of a rehabilitation assignment with Triple-A Iowa.
+Maddon said he was feeling better on Tuesday and could play on Wednesday. … Reliever Pedro Strop allowed one hit in one inning in the first game of a rehabilitation assignment with Triple-A Iowa.
 He is scheduled to make another appearance on Thursday and could return this weekend.

 Astros: Altuve (left hamstring) returned to Houston after playing two games of a rehabilitation assignment at Triple-A Round Rock to be re-evaluated after experiencing fatigue and soreness in his surgically repaired right leg.
 Altuve had surgery in October to repair a cracked kneecap and has been on the injured list with the hamstring injury since May 11.
 Hinch said Altuve’s hamstring is fine but his other leg is now bothering him. … Correa sat out on Tuesday after experiencing soreness around his ribs.
 Correa, who had a scheduled day off on Monday, told Hinch on Tuesday morning that he was dealing with the problem and he is also being evaluated by the team’s doctors.